Satellite Phones & Communicators

 - Globalstar also has a great deal, offering a free phone with service purchase.
 It is known for it’s great sound quality.
 While it currently has the best connectivity in certain areas check their coverage map to see if Globalstar will work where you plan to travel.
 [Globalstar on Amazon]

 The world of satellite devices is ever changing with talk about soon being able to use the GPS from regular cell phones to request rescue from the wilderness.
-While for most people the satellite communicators provide the best option, be sure to select a device suits your needs. by considering what type of travel and communication you need.
+While for most people the satellite communicators provide the best option, be sure to select a device that suits your needs by considering what type of travel and communication you need.
 Finally, if using a device that connects with your phone be sure you don’t run out of battery power and think about getting a back-up battery.